SimonHeggie/Blender-GatherResources/README.md

 For now, just copy the contents of the PY file into your script editor and press play.

-In the future the plane is to provide an addon which creates this menu item:
+In the future the plan is to provide an addon which creates this menu item:

 File > External Data > Gather Resources: